 The good news is, there are a variety of treatments available to your child, including:

-- Moisture Sensor Alarms - These devices are so effective, they're recommended by the National Kidney Foundation and the American Academy of Pediatrics.
+- Bedwetting Alarms - These devices are so effective, they're recommended by the National Kidney Foundation and the American Academy of Pediatrics.
 The device consists of a sensor (clipped to your child's underwear) and an alarm (which sounds when the sensor picks up moisture).
 They work by conditioning the brain to wake up to the bladder's messages.
 Many parents report quick success with these products.

 - "Night-Lifting" - This consists of waking your child up during the night—preferably just before the time they usually wet the bed—and walking them to the bathroom.
 It reduces the anxiety and mess created by accidents and over time, may help your child get up voluntarily.